 - Get regular health screenings.
 Keeping your blood pressure, blood sugar, cholesterol and triglycerides in check are important for good heart health.
 Learn your optimal levels and don’t skip your annual physical exam.

 Even small, steady changes in your life can help create a stronger, more efficient heart.
 More than half of heart disease is preventable, and studies have shown that 90% of heart attacks can be prevented by eating a lot of vegetables, fruits, whole grains, fish and legumes; exercising; weight management; and not smoking.
 And, you’re never too old – or too young – to start thinking about a stronger heart!

-Do you need help creating an exercise program that will benefit your heart – no matter if you are interested in athletic training or fitness for seniors?
+Do you need help creating an exercise program that will benefit your heart – no matter if you are interested in athletic training or bone & joint health?
 Learn about our convenient training sessions that can be scheduled before work, during lunch or in the evenings.
 We even offer child and teen-specific weight management programs targeting childhood obesity.